Dollar Liquidity and Global Markets Reading Framework

 Layer 3: separate broad liquidity conditions from dollar-specific transmission

 The next distinction is between a broad easing or tightening environment and a specifically dollar-centered transmission problem.
 Broad liquidity improvement can support risk assets even when dollar funding is not the sole driver.
 By contrast, a dollar shortage can create stress even when other parts of the macro backdrop are not yet in obvious deterioration.
-This is why the framework should not collapse everything into one variable.

 Used properly, the framework asks whether the market is reacting to a general improvement or deterioration in worldwide liquidity conditions, to a sharper change in dollar funding access, or to a mixed environment in which both forces are moving but not at the same speed.
 That distinction helps explain why some episodes are led by funding stress, while others are led by broader policy and liquidity expansion.